 - Don’t cut the selvedges off and don’t worry about the other end which will be all uneven.
 We will be cutting them off later,

-- Layer all the pieces together so that each set of strips has a backing, centre and top piece.
+- Layer all the pieces together so that each set of strips has a backing, center and top piece.

 - I have them stacked in the order I will be sewing them together.
 That is the order I had them in when I first arranged them out on the workspace.